Automated Explanation Selection for Scientific Discovery

 Conflict-driven Clause Learning (CDCL) is the most popular SAT algorithm, because its implementations are extremely efficient in practice.
 Essential to its success are efficient data structures, implementations, and heuristics for its main pruning techniques, which are unit propagation and clause learning~\cite{Biere:2021:Handbook:CDCL}.

-While solutions to the SAT problem intrinsically are meant to produce a certificate of satisfiability when possible, state-of-the-art CDCL solvers also produce certificates of unsatisfiability that can be verified in time polynomial in the length of the proof.
-Assuming ${\mathsf{NP} \neq \mathsf{co-NP}}$, the length of the proof is worst-case exponential in the size of the input formula, but feasible in practice, as its length strongly correlates with the solving time~\cite{Biere:2021:Handbook:Proofs}.
+While solutions to the SAT problem by definition produce certificates of satisfiability where possible, state-of-the-art CDCL solvers also produce certificates of unsatisfiability that can be verified in time polynomial in the length of the proof.
+Assuming ${\mathsf{NP} \neq \mathsf{co-NP}}$, the length of a polynomial time checkable proof is necessarily worst-case exponential in the size of the input formula.
+But proof checking is feasible in practice, since the length of the proof correlates with the solving time, i.e., if we could generate it, we can check it~\cite{Biere:2021:Handbook:Proofs}.
 Certificate checking is a distinct process from certificate creation and can be accomplished with formally verified software, thereby enhancing the dependability of the solver outcomes~\cite{Tan:2023:PropagationRedundancy}.
 This is particularly crucial when it comes to verifying the safety properties of systems for high-risk applications.

-The study of proof complexity also provides the theoretical background for understanding some of the practical advances and limitations of logic solvers, in particular with respect to resolution-inspired clause learning in modern SAT solvers and new proof systems for SAT solving.
+The study of proof complexity provides the theoretical background for understanding some of the practical advances and limitations of logic solvers, in particular with respect to resolution-inspired clause learning in modern SAT solvers and the emergence of new heuristics for exploiting more powerful proof systems in SAT solving.
 CDCL solver runtimes are subject to the same domain-specific exponential lower bounds as proof-lengths in the general resolution proof-system they simulate~\cite{Biere:2021:Handbook:ProofComplexity}.
 The study of more powerful proof systems, such as extended resolution, has a long tradition, and recent implementations of new practical heuristics manage to exploit them.
 This can be achieved by the addition of propagation redundant clauses~\cite{Reeves:2023:Prelearn}, or symmetry-breaking clauses~\cite{Devriendt:2016:BreakId}, or variable definitions~\cite{Haberlandt:2023:SBVA} that help break lower bounds on the length of unsatisfiability proofs is a way to take advantage of more powerful proof systems.